Get 50% off your first two months of accountancy heaven!

 Our client managers are our secret weapon at Crunch – they deal with HMRC and Companies House on behalf of our clients, taking the edge off some of the frustrating elements and saving time and energy that could be spent on actually running your business!

 Over the last few months of 2017 and the whole of January, client managers were busy reminding people of upcoming deadlines and things they needed to do to make it easy for them to keep on top of their Self Assessments.

 Since they’re experts in keeping organised and on top of deadlines, we wanted to know what advice they could give the self-employed and company directors, so they can start the tax year positively and make next year’s Self Assessment as painless as possible.

 “Keep your business bank accounts reconciled”

-Falling behind can cause issues with being able to get bank statements easily as some may only hold the last three months online.
-Without your accounts being reconciled it’s impossible to accurately know your company profits.
-If you’re paying yourself through salary and dividends then you won’t be able to be certain that there was ever enough profit in the company.
+Falling behind can cause issues with being able to get bank statements easily, as some may only hold the last three months online.
+Without constantly reconciling your accounts, it’s impossible to accurately know your company profits.
+If you’re paying yourself through salary and dividends, you won’t be able to be certain that there was ever enough profit in the company.
 This means that the dividend could be illegal and lead to problems with the taxman.

 Also, you won’t be able to get an accountant to do your Self Assessment if the reconciliation hasn’t been completed up to the end of the tax year.
-The money coming in and going out of your company needs to be accurate on each and every time.
+The money coming in and going out of your company needs to be accurate on each and every occasion.

 “Use a personal tax estimator”

-A good way of being organised at the start of the tax year is understanding what your tax liabilities will be, keeping you on top of your bookkeeping.
-Using a personal tax estimator to work out what your earnings are after you’ve paid income tax, National Insurance and expenses, means you’ll be on the road to understanding your accounts in no time.
+A good way of staying organised at the start of the tax year is understanding what your tax liabilities will be, keeping you on top of your bookkeeping.
+Using a personal tax estimator to work out what your earnings are after you’ve paid income tax, National Insurance and expenses puts you on the road to understanding your accounts in no time.